Traveller (role-playing game): Format

+The original game books had black covers and digest-sized, commonly nicknamed the "little black books".
+The main rules were detailed in three such booklets, sold as a boxed set while the same format was used for early support material, such as the adventures, supplements and further books.
+Later supplements and updated versions of the main game system introduced full sized booklets, complete re-writes of the game system and significant changes to the Third Imperium.

 Reception

 In the April–May 1978 edition of White Dwarf (Issue #6), Don Turnbull gave a strong recommendation for the new game, saying, "Altogether, what is here is very satisfactory and much of it is stimulating.
 The presentation is exemplary, the detail impressive, the treatment exacting and the inventiveness inspired."

 In Issue 29 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "The game depends a lot on the players and especially on the referee.
 You really have to think it all out and provisions must be made to prevent too large a reward.
 It is probably better fitted for a long campaign or a PBM."

 In the September 1978 edition of Dragon (Issue 18), Tony Watson complimented the game on the high production value of its components, saying, "Physically, Traveller is first class, a tradition with Game Designer's Workshop.
 The box lid and covers of the three booklets are done in a simple but highly effective combination of red and white lettering on a black background.
 The interior layout and printing is also of the best quality; the printing is an entirely professional job."
 Watson liked that experience points were not emphasized in gameplay: "It is refreshing to see that the adventures and color of the game's play is reward enough and the players are not channeling their energy into the rather silly chase of ethereal experience points.
 Too often, this chase becomes more important than actual play itself!"
 He concluded with a strong recommendation, saying, "Traveller is a unique SF game and probably the best of the role-playing variety.
 It offers a colorful but consistent future for players to adventure in."

 In the inaugural edition of Ares (March 1980), David Ritchie was enthusiastic about Traveller, giving it an above average rating of 8 out of 9 and commenting, "This game starts off where Dungeons & Dragons left off, but, if there is any justice, will end up being more popular than that venerable relic.
 For one thing, the Traveller rules are fairly consistent (moreso than is usual for such games)."

 In the May–June 1980 edition of The Space Gamer (Issue No. 28), Forrest Johnson gave a good review, saying, "Traveller is the best game of its type, recommended for the sophisticated science fiction gamer."